Keep your home and workplace safe from chemical, fire, and explosive hazards brought by the use and containment of flammable and dangerous gases

 Useful but potentially dangerous when its release is not controlled and used correctly, natural gas can leak in homes and in the workplace and lead to suffocation should it reach dangerous levels, not to mention cause fire or fatal explosion if exposed to sources of heat.

-By being aware of the types of dangerous gases and chemicals present in the home and the workplace, and by following gas safety tips and proper handling, storage, and disposal procedures, you can help keep everyone safe against the hazards of exposure to dangerous gases.
+By being aware of the types of dangerous gases and chemicals present in the home and the workplace, and by following gas safety and health tips and proper handling, storage, and disposal procedures, you can help keep everyone safe against the hazards of exposure to dangerous gases.

 Following gas safety tips can help workers, private homeowners, and landlords protect themselves year-round from the hazards brought by the daily use of flammable and dangerous gases.

-Use detectors and other safety tools as proactive measures to protect yourself against hazards brought by chemicals and dangerous gases.
+Use detectors and other safety tools as proactive and precaution measures to protect yourself against hazards brought by chemicals and dangerous gases.
 Facility managers and landlords can have carbon monoxide and natural gas detectors setup that will set off alarms if they detect dangerous levels of these gases that are both tasteless, colorless, and odorless in their natural form.

 Have professionals install gas appliances with safety valves that add another level of safety and control for flammable gas.